pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/content/orphan.rst

 Remove Orphaned Content Units by Type and Id
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Individual content units across types may be deleted by this call.
 The body of
-the call consists of a list of JSON objects with the fields:
+the call consists of an array of JSON objects with the fields:

 * content_type_id: also known as the content_type_id
 * unit_id: also known as the content_unit_id